Obstructive sleep apnea

 Autotitrating positive airway pressure (APAP).APAP devices automatically respond to changes in the sleeper's breathing patterns by adjusting and varying the air pressure flow throughout the night.
 Some patients find this makes CPAP easier to tolerate.

-Bilevel positive airway pressure (BPAP).BPAP systems deliver two different pressures, a higher one for inhalation (breathing in) and a lower one for exhalation (breathing out).
+Bilevel positive airway pressure (BiPAP).BiPAP systems deliver two different pressures, a higher one for inhalation (breathing in) and a lower one for exhalation (breathing out).
+It might also initiate breaths for patients with central sleep apnea.

 Side Effects and Getting Used to the Device